Seafood-Globalization-Lab/artis-hpc/README.md

 ### Check for all expected outputs in S3 bucket:

 1. Navigate to the `artis-s3-bucket` in AWS S3.
-2. Confirm that all expected outputs are present
+2. Confirm that all expected outputs are present for submitting ARTIS model jobs.
     - The `outputs` folder should contain a `snet/` subfolder that has each HS version specified in the `HS_VERSIONS` variable
     - Each HS version folder should contain the applicable years